 I have been interested in pluralist ideas for some time, though have never attempted to develop them in a systematic way, nor do I have any immediate plans to do so.
-But, in anticipation of the 2013 publication of the English translation of Latour’s An Inquiry Into Modes of Being (I can't read French), I DO intend to devote more casual effort to the matter.
+But, in anticipation of the 2013 publication of the English translation of Latour’s An Inquiry Into Modes of Existence (I can't read French), I DO intend to devote more casual effort to the matter.
 Latour brought the subject to my attention through his use of the term “pluriverse” in Politics of Nature, a term he attributed to William James.
 Then, only a week or two ago when Terence Blake introduced me to some papers by Paul Feyerabend, papers that seemed very Latourian to me.

 This post, however, does not propose any arguments.
 I just lay out some material.
 First I list some excerpts from the Stanford Encyclopedia of Philosophy.